 PSC is particularly sensitive to sexual misconduct as an important part of the “Student Conduct, Discipline, and Due Process Rule.”
 Sexual misconduct includes, but is not limited to, the following:

 - Sexual Harassment: Unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature from any person when such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance, study habits, and/or educational experiences, or creating an intimidating, hostile, or offensive work or study environment.

-- Sexual Assault: Any act, or attempted act, as defined in Florida statutes.
+- Sexual Assault: Any act, or attempted act, as defined in Florida Statutes.

 - Public Indecency: Exposing one’s body in such a manner that another party reasonably could be offended, or sexual conduct where another party reasonably could be offended.

-Polk State College requires all applicants for admission to commit to obeying the law and to refrain from illegal drug and alcohol activity on campuses and at all College events.
+PSC requires all applicants for admission to commit to obeying the law and to refrain from illegal drug and alcohol activity on campuses and at all College events.

 Information Technology Access/Use Policy

 All individuals who employ information technology resources provided by Polk State College (PSC) (this includes but is not limited to telephones, computers, the PSC local area and wide area networks, and the Internet) must use these resources for academic purposes only.
 Use of PSC computing and network resources is a privilege and not a right.
 Inappropriate use can result in suspension or revocation of privileges.

 Inappropriate use can include, but is not limited to, the following: